NawelAr/Thyroid-disease-classification/README.md

 # Student challenge : Thyroid-desease-classification

-Original authors: Bertrand PATUREL - Kaixian HUANG - Ramy MERABET - Nawel ARAB - Pierre-André MIKEM
+Original authors: Nawel Arab - Kaixian HUANG - Ramy MERABET - Nawel ARAB - Pierre-André MIKEM - Bertrand PATUREL

 As part of the Data Camp course, within the [Data Science Masters at Institut Polytechnique de Paris in collaboration with University of